Jayland Walker suffered at least 60 wounds in fatal police shooting, Akron police chief says, as authorities release bodycam footage – KION546

 The Journal, which was allowed to review an investigative worksheet at the medical examiner's office, said it "indicated that Walker was observed laying on his back and was in handcuffs when a medical examiner investigator arrived at the shooting scene."

-Walker relative Robert Dejournett, who is a pastor at St. Ashworth Temple Church of God In Christ in Akron, told CNN’s Polo Sandoval the family wants Walker to be remembered as a fun-loving young man who was full of life.
+Walker's family wants him to be remembered as a fun-loving young man who was full of life, said Robert Dejournett, a relative and the pastor of St. Ashworth Temple Church of God In Christ.

-“We’re God-fearing folk who believe in God and we want to exemplify that even in this process,” Dejournett said.
-“We don’t want any rioting or anything like that.”
+"We're God-fearing folk who believe in God and we want to exemplify that even in this process," Dejournett told CNN.
+"We don't want any rioting or anything like that."

-Attorneys for Jayland Walker’s family held a news conference shortly after police released the footage and emphasized that while the family wants answers from police, they also want the public to “give peace, give dignity, and give justice a chance — for Jayland.”
+While the family wants answers from police, they also want the public to "give peace, give dignity, and give justice a chance -- for Jayland," attorneys for Walker's family said after police released the footage.

-“Each time I’ve watched the video, it’s gotten worse for me,” attorney Ken Abbarno said.
-“Every movement that I see, every shot that I heard, and every time that I see Jayland, lying on the ground, just gets more and more horrific.”

-Abbarno said the video is “a lot more than just ‘tough to see.’
-It’s something that should never, ever have to be seen.”
+Walker "had never broken the law a day in his life -- no crimes of any kind," Bobby DiCello, another family lawyer, said.

 The Akron Police union believes the officers involved in the shooting were justified in their actions, "including (with) the number of shots fired," according to a statement released Sunday by the Fraternal Order of Police Akron Lodge No. 7.